frafdez/chatterkb-www/docs/kb-css.md

 ### How to Use
 Create the CSS file for your theme and copy the code into the knowledge base settings.
-You can access the settings by clicking on the gear icon for the knowledge base and then clicking on the gear icon menu and selecting "Edit".
-You'll find a section called "Css" in the advanced settings area.
+You can access the settings by clicking on the gear icon for the knowledge base and then clicking "Style".
 Here are some example CSS files you can use as a starting point.

 <a href="/docs/files/ckb-example-simple.css" class="btn btn-outline-primary mb-2">Download Example 2 CSS (Simple)</a>